MichielCuijpers/Blockchaingers.github.io/README.md

-# Code quality during Energy Hack NL!
+# Code quality during Energy Hack NL.

 When: 25 - 27 May 2018.